Tuscan Women Cook

 Let’s get cooking!
 Your adventure begins with an interactive travelogue hosted by one of Montefollonico’s esteemed long-time residents.
 Next, don your apron and get ready to cook with one of our beloved local nonnas who will lead you through the prep of a delicious multi-course luncheon where you’ll master many essential foundational Tuscan cooking techniques.

 After this extraordinary lunch, you’ll wind through the historic medieval hilltop village of Pienza (named for the 15th century Pope Pius II) to peruse the galleries of many of the local artisans.
 You’ll experience first hand the role pecorino cheese from Pienza plays in the dishes you’ll enjoy at Tuscan Women Cook.

 Tonight you’ll dine at the Cantina de La Porta Monticchiello.
-Daria will be our sommelier for the evening, offering carefully curated wine pairings from Montalcino for your sumptuous meal.
+Our sommelier for the evening will offer carefully curated wine pairings from Montalcino for your sumptuous meal.
 Mangiamo!

 This afternoon we visit the medieval hill town of Montepulciano where the famous Vino Nobile wine is produced.
 One of the most sought after ceramic shops in southern Tuscany is in our village.
 We’ll visit artisan Mariella Spinelli at this incredible shop located in our village’s oldest restored and desanctified church.

-Dinner will be at the renowned Ristorante La Grotta, near San Biagio church with the same plan used for the original design by Bramante and Michelangelo for St. Peter’s Basilica.
+Dinner will be at the renowned Ristorante La Grotta in Montepulciano, near San Biagio church with the same plan used for the original design by Bramante and Michelangelo for St. Peter’s Basilica.